 Jeffrey and I elected to sit at the community farm table to enjoy the kitchen action and Bay view to savor our long awaited lunch.

 We started with cauliflower and parsnip soup, which had little dots of apple cider vinegar on top.
 The mix of vegetable/root vegetable was a hit and the vinegar gave it the right tartness to balance the soup.
 I rarely order soup in a restaurant since after one taste I’m salted out but this was light, perfectly flavored and filling.
-Usually we eat some seafood at this place, this restaurant is famous for always having freshly steamed and shipped hard shell crab.

 Next I had to choose an entrée, which was hard given all the choices, but with the help of our waiter Cole I selected the braised lamb shoulder with citrus zest, saffron and rosemary carrots and cauliflower.
 The lamb was lean and fell off the bone in a wonderful tasty broth that was pure comfort food – perfect for the sunny yet nippy weather outside.